Industrial Acoustics Service

 Working in plants and factories shouldn't cause hearing loss.
-We make industrial sites quieter and safer through advanced noise monitoring techniques, high performance heavy equipment soundproofing solutions, and damping of mechanical vibrations.Ask our experts
+Our industrial acoustic service make industrial sites quieter and safer through advanced noise monitoring techniques, high-performance machinery soundproofing solutions, and damping of mechanical vibrations.Ask our experts

 Industrial Noise and Vibrations Will Always Occur, But Should Never Affect Your Workers' Health and Safety

 Every day, an important number of workers are exposed to noise pollution.
 They come from diverse backgrounds such as industrial, mining and construction.
 Noise and vibration resulting from these activities are a threat for those workers.
 Not only can they be dangerous for those who are exposed, but they can also be distracting for them.
 Long-term exposure to industrial noise can even lead to occupational deafness.

 Within the industry, industrial machine sound insulation can play a major role to at least ensure employees’ comfort.
 However, that is not easily done.
 Fortunately, Soft dB’s Acoustics and Vibration division is composed of acoustical engineers who know how to tackle this challenge.

 For any acoustics consulting service and advice regarding industrial acoustics, Soft dB offers you a vast array of options to best suit your needs.